Lab 2 - C++, CMake & IDE

 lib.hpp

-- compile and run program (tip: use
+. - Compile and run the program (tip: use

 -I <folder>